makersacademy/components/README.md

 Since we're using BEM syntax, the CSS is quite legible.
 It is also highly amenable to component-izing.
 In this example repository, a CSS structure is suggested: Sass files are arranged in the same way as HTML partials.

+Each class in the SCSS source files separates the concerns of:

+1. _structure_, which is the internal properties of that component alone,
+2. _theming_, which is the presentational aspect of a components, and
+3. _child layout_, which is the arrangement of child components within the class.

-Components are designed to stand alone, so _layout_ is rarely abstracted.
+Components are designed to stand alone, so _structure_ and _child layout_ are rarely abstracted.
 However, _theming_ is highly abstracted.
 Almost all theming can occur via mixins, which are `include`d inside CSS classes.
 Almost all mixins should take as their argument a Sass variable.
 This way, the entire site can be 're-skinned' from the suggested _variables.scss file (layout is broadly unaffected).
 For example, the animation mixin (declared in [_mixins.scss](components/sass/_mixins.scss):

 ```scss
 @mixin transition($transition) {